 In any case, there is something patently inadequate about measuring catastrophe in terms of mortality figures and QALYs (quality-adjusted life years), as though the only thing we have in common is a desire to live for as long as possible.
 Not once is the destruction of culture or ways of life mentioned in the book, despite the fact that throughout history these forms of loss have loomed large in people’s sense of catastrophe.
 Ferguson even mentions several times that the most prolific causes of mortality are often not recognised as catastrophes – but does not seem to grasp the corollary that catastrophe is about something more than large numbers of deaths.

-Indeed, perhaps the best thing that can be said about Doom is that its shortcomings help us to realise what does need to be included in an understanding of catastrophe.
+Indeed, maybe the best thing that can be said about Doom is that its shortcomings help us to realise what does need to be included in an understanding of catastrophe.
 Throughout the book, we see such missing dimensions flicker briefly into view.
 In his discussion of the flu pandemic of the late 1950s, Ferguson notes in passing that the Soviet launch of the Sputnik satellite in October 1957 “may help to explain why the memory of the Asian flu has faded” in the United States.
-This resonates with various other hints that this pandemic was not really perceived as a catastrophe.
+This chimes with various other hints that this pandemic was not really perceived as a catastrophe.
 But why?
 And it what sense was it competing with the Cold War in the popular imagination?
 Likewise, Ferguson mentions that during the 1930s the lawyer Basil O’Connor used “the latest techniques in advertising and fundraising” to turn the “horrific but relatively rare disease” of polio into “the most feared affliction of the age.”
 This episode is briefly contrasted to the virtual silence of the American media and political class over AIDS during the 1980s.

 In fact, unacknowledged catastrophes are an unacknowledged theme of the book.
 It re-emerges in several intriguing mentions of the opioid epidemic in the United States, with its associated “deaths of despair.”
 At the same time as there was “obsessive discussion” of global warming among the American elite, Ferguson points out, “the chance of dying from an overdose was two hundred times greater than the chance of being killed by a cataclysmic storm.”
 He also describes the opioid crisis as “the biggest disaster of the Obama presidency,” and suggests that although “the media assigned almost no blame to Obama” for it, “such social trends did much to explain Donald J. Trump’s success.”
 Finally, Ferguson notes that during the current Covid crisis, the relative importance of protecting the vulnerable from the disease versus maintaining economic activity became an active front in the American culture war.

 The obvious implication of all this is that, while Ferguson does not really engage with “the politics of catastrophe,” the concept and reality of catastrophe is inherently political.
-There is not really an objective measure of catastrophe: the concept implies judging the nature and consequences of an event to be tragic.
+There isn’t really an objective measure of catastrophe: the concept implies judging the nature and consequences of an event to be tragic.
 Whether or not something meets this standard often depends on who it affects and whether it fits into the emotionally compelling narratives of the day.
 The AIDS and opioid epidemics initially went unrecognized because their victims were homosexuals and working class people respectively.
-To take another example, the 1921 pogrom against the affluent African American community in Tulsa, Oklahoma, was for the longest time barely known about, let alone mourned (except of course by African Americans themselves), yet a hundred years later it is being widely recognised as a travesty.
+To take another example, the 1921 pogrom against the affluent African American community in Tulsa, Oklahoma, was for the longest time barely known about, let alone mourned (except of course by African Americans themselves); yet a hundred years later it is being widely recognised as a travesty.
 Last week’s volcanic eruption in the Democratic Republic of Congo, which may have left 20,000 people homeless, would probably be acknowledged as catastrophic by a Westerner who happened to read about it in the news.
 But we are much more likely to be aware of, and emotionally invested in, the disastrous Israeli-Palestinian conflict of recent weeks.

 Catastrophe, in other words, is inextricably bound up with popular perception and imagination.
 It is rooted in the emotions of fear, anger, sadness, horror and titillation with which certain events are experienced, remembered or anticipated.
-This is how we can make sense of the apathy of Westerners to the late-1950s flu pandemic: such hazards, as Ferguson mentions, were still considered a normal part of life rather than an exceptional danger, and people’s minds were focused on the potential escalation of the Cold War.
+This is how we can make sense of apathy to the late-1950s flu pandemic: such hazards, as Ferguson mentions, were still considered a normal part of life rather than an exceptional danger, and people’s minds were focused on the potential escalation of the Cold War.
 Hence also the importance of the media in determining whether and how disasters become embedded in public discourse.
 While every culture has its religious and mythical visions of catastrophe (a few are mentioned in a typically fleeting discussion near the start of Doom), today Netflix and the news media have turned us into disaster junkies, giving form and content to our apocalyptic impulses.
 The Covid pandemic has been a fully mediated experience, an epic rollercoaster of the imagination, its personal and social significance shaped by a constant drumbeat of new information.
 It is because climate change cannot be made to fit this urgent tempo that is has been cast in stead as a source of fatalism and dread, always looming on the horizon and inspiring millions with a sense of terrified helplessness.

 Overlooking the central role of such cultural and political narratives probably meant that Ferguson’s Doom was doomed from the start.
 For one thing, this missing perspective immediately shows the problem with trying to compare catastrophes across all human history.
 Yes, there are fascinating patterns even at this scale, like the tendency of extreme ideological movements to emerge in the midst of disasters – whether the flagellant orders that sprang from the 14th century Black Death, or the spread of Bolshevism in the latter part of the First World War.
-But such trends only take us so far: to really understand any catastrophe, we have to know what it meant to the people living through it, and this means looking at the particulars of culture, politics and religion that vary enormously between epochs.
+But to really understand any catastrophe, we have to know what it meant to the people living through it, and this means looking at the particulars of culture, politics and religion which vary enormously between epochs.
 This, I would argue, is why Ferguson’s attempt to compare the Athenian plague of the late 5th century BC to the Black Death in medieval England feels rather superficial.